steffengraber/microcircuit-PD14-model/README.md

 ## Overview

-This repository contains a detailed mathematical description and a reference implementation of the model of a cortical microcircuit proposed by Potjans and Diesmann (2014).
+This repository contains a detailed mathematical description and a reference implementation of the model of a cortical microcircuit proposed by [Potjans & Diesmann (2014)].
 The model describes the neuronal circuitry under ~1 mm$`^2`$ cortical surface.
 It comprises four cortical layers (L2/3, L4, L5, L6), each represented by a randomly connected network of excitatory and inhibitory point neurons.
 The network connectivity is derived from anatomical and electrophysiological data.